kwikius/mixer_lang/README.md

 ~>$ make run_taranis_easystar
 ```
 This will build and start the mixer with the Easystar mixer.
 (Look in the Makefile to try other mixer scripts)
-At the prompt, first switch on your Tarnis and then connect your Taranis USB to PC connector.
+At the prompt, first switch on your Taranis and then connect your Taranis USB to PC connector.
 Once connected, to start and stop the app press any key.
 When running, twiddle the sticks and you should see some changing outputs.
 Note: To make sense of the output you will need to set up an "Ideal" model where the Taranis